 Marking boxes with the sending department's name, the date sent, and either a description of box contents or numbering the boxes 1 of 3, 2 of 3, 3 of 3, etc. can help track the records and ensure that they reach their destination.

 At pick up, the requesting department will present a completed Records Disposition Log (Form 13-6) to accompany the boxes to the Receiving Warehouse.
-A department representative will sign the destruction request form at pick up to release the records to the Asset Management/Receiving department.
+A department representative will sign the destruction request form at pick up to release the records to the Central Receiving and Surplus department.

 After pick up, the boxes will remain securely stored in the Receiving Warehouse while waiting to be destroyed.
-As of September 1, 2009, Asset Management's shredding vendor will destroy the records off-campus.
+As of September 1, 2009, Central Receiving and Surplus's shredding vendor will destroy the records off-campus.

 The sending department may review or retrieve their boxes while in storage if needed.
-Please contact the Assistant Director at ext.
-23276 if needing to review or retrieve boxes in storage.
+Please contact the Logistics Coordinator at Ext.
+25770 if needing to review or retrieve boxes in storage.

-When the records have been destroyed, Asset Management staff will note when the records were destroyed and return the disposition log and destruction request form to the department.
+When the records have been destroyed, Central Receiving and Surplus staff will note when the records were destroyed and forward the disposition log to the RMA.

-A certificate of destruction will be produced by the vendor and forwarded to Asset Management who will route it to the departmental records contact.
+A certificate of destruction will be produced by the vendor and forwarded to Central Receiving and Surplus, who will then forward the certificate to the RMA.

 Note: University departments may coordinate the destruction of records through a shredding vendor of their choosing by having a department representative contact the vendor directly.